c-host/digital-archive-composer-and-hospicer/README.md

-# Digital Composting & Hospicing Journey
+# Digital Composting & Hospicing Journey: Exploring Digital Afterlives

-This project is an interactive web application that guides users through a digital composting and hospicing journey for their digital artifacts.
+This project is an interactive web application that serves as a demo for a presentation and workshop on the "Only Loss" paper.
+It guides users through a digital composting and hospicing journey for their digital artifacts, illustrating key concepts from the paper and providing a foundation for discussion.

 ## Features

-- Upload and process digital artifacts (memories)
+- Upload and process digital artifacts (memories), distinguishing between IDM and ADM
-- Create memory seeds and compost digital memories
+- Create memory seeds and compost digital memories, challenging digital essentialism
-- Set up hospice parameters for digital artifacts
+- Set up hospice parameters for composted digital artifacts, exploring digital legacy management
-- Simulate the passage of time and its effect on digital memories
+- Simulate the passage of time and its effect on composted memories, reflecting on digital dasein
-- Create a digital will for managing your digital legacy
+- Prompt reflection on key concepts from the "Only Loss" paper throughout the journey

+## Process

+1. Upload a digital artifact (IDM or ADM)
+2. Create a memory seed
+3. Compost the digital memory
+4. Set hospice parameters for the composted artifact
+5. Simulate the passage of time and reflect on the process

 ## Getting Started

 1. Clone the repository
 2. Open `src/index.html` in a web browser

+## Using the Demo

+This demo is designed to be used as part of a presentation or workshop.
+As participants interact with the application:

+1. Introduce key concepts from the "Only Loss" paper at each step
+2. Encourage reflection on how the interactive elements relate to the paper's ideas
+3. Use the final reflection questions as starting points for group discussion

 ## Project Structure